arismendyl97/classifying-gender-by-name/README.md

 3. **Monitoring**

    - **Grafana**: The Docker setup includes a basic Grafana configuration to monitor model metrics.
+Go to the dashboards section in Grafana and look for the Model Drift Monitoring Dashboard.
    - **Prometheus**: The setup includes Prometheus for collecting and storing metrics.

 4. **Testing the Endpoint**